gingersnapple/eva-tower-defense/readme.md

 Fixed a bunch of stuff including turrets.
 Next bugfix is enemies appearing beneath walls due to blood splatters being on the sprite list now.
 I hope to reorder the sprite list in order of sprite.rect.y so things can be on top of each other naturally

+11/05/2020:
+Comments, cleaning up and balancing.
+I did a bunch in the weekend.
+Also apparently i missed that we needed to make a class diagram